ibm-cloud-docs/vsrx/readiness_errors.md

 ## Error 1023
 {: #error-1023}

 The gateway readiness precheck failed the DNS accessibility check on the Ubuntu host.
-Confirm there is network access to the private `10.0.0.0/8` subnet from the host.
+Confirm that there is network access to the private `10.0.0.0/8` subnet from the host.

 ## Error 1024
 {: #error-1024}